FleX-d/ICL/libs/jsonParser/README.md

 # JsonParser

-Library for working with Json data and encode/decode file to Base64
+Library for work with Json data and to encode/decode a file to Base64

 ## Example Usecase